emilya21/emilya21.github.io/_posts/2019-03-12-farm-cluster-intro.md

 ---
-toc: true excerpt: "A handful of useful things I've picked up along the way."
+toc: true
+excerpt: "Getting you up and running R on the FARM."
 ---

 ``` r